 Episodes of Care

-Episodes of Care is the value-based model that Horizon BCBSNJ uses to engage physicians in certain specialties in our value-based strategy.
-In patient-centered Episodes of Care (EOC) programs, a practice or doctor acts as the conductor who orchestrates the full spectrum of care for a specific medical condition, illness, or life event within a defined period of time.
+Episodes of Care (EOC) is the primary model that Horizon BCBSNJ uses to engage specialty care physicians in our value-based strategy.
+In an Episode of Care (EOC), a practice or doctor acts as the conductor who orchestrates the full spectrum of care for a specific medical condition, procedure or illness within a defined period of time.
 The focus is on coordinated, collaborative care across the health care continuum to ensure that patients receive the highest quality and most comprehensive care.
-Using outcome measures developed in conjunction with our physician partners, our goals are to achieve the best long-term outcomes, create experiences that patients feel good about and reduce the total cost of care.
+Using outcome measures developed in conjunction with our physician partners, our goals are to achieve the best long-term outcomes, create experiences that patients feel good about and reduce the total cost of care by eliminating unnecessary care.

 EOC is an innovative care model that: